algorand/go-algorand/data/transactions/logic/TEAL_opcodes.md

 ## acct_params_get f

-- Opcode: 0x73 {uint8 account params field index}
+- Encoding: 0x73 {uint8 account params field index}
 - Stack: ..., A &rarr; ..., X: any, Y: uint64
 - X is field F from account A. Y is 1 if A owns positive algos, else 0
 - Availability: v6